 In 1924, National Geographic expedition members wrote about the wonders of Lower Cave.
-Visitors today can see the evidence left behind from these and other explorers.
-Highlights of this tour include The Rookery, with countless nests of cave pearls, the Colonel Boles Formation, and an incredible diversity of cave formations that compete for your attention almost everywhere you look.
-A strenuous descent of sixty feet of ladders and a knotted rope at the tour entrance.
+Visitors today can see the evidence left behind from those and other explorers.
+Highlights of this tour include "The Rookery," with countless nests of cave pearls, the "Colonel Boles Formation," and an incredible diversity of cave formations that compete for your attention everywhere you look.
+Included in the tour is a descent of sixty feet of ladders and a knotted rope to hang onto as you slowly walk backward down a slope at the tour entrance.

 Duration: 3 hours

 When: Check tour schedule chart for tour times throughout the year.